phero-hq/website/docs/deploying-phero/gcloud-functions.md

 npx phero@latest server export --flavor gcloud-functions
 ```

-This will output an `export` directory with a directory for each `service`.
+This will output a `.phero` directory with a directory for each `service`.
 To deploy one of these services, run:

 ```
 gcloud functions deploy helloWorldService \
   --entry-point helloWorldService \
   --trigger-http \
   --runtime nodejs16 \
-  --source "./export/helloWorldService"
+  --source ".phero/helloWorldService"
 ```

 Note that this example deploys a Google Cloud Function called `helloWorldService`.
 You probably have named your service something else ;).
 Replace `helloWorldService` with the name of your service.